 Some printers use paper and plastic as the build material to lower the cost of Printing.
 In this technique, multiple layers of adhesive plastic, paper, or metal laminates are successively joined together and cut to shape using a laser cutter or knife.

 The layer resolution can be defined by the material feedstock.
-Typically it ranges between one and a few sheets of copy paper.
+Typically, it ranges between one and a few sheets of copy paper.
 The process can be used to make large parts, but the dimensional accuracy of the final product will be quite lower than that of stereolithography.

 4. Directed Energy Deposition

-This type of 3D Printing supports various metals, functionally graded materials, and composites, including aluminum, stainless steel, and titanium.
-Not only can it construct completely new metal parts but can also attach material(s) to existing parts, enabling hybrid manufacturing applications.
+This type of 3D printing supports various metals, functionally graded materials, and composites, including aluminum, stainless steel, and titanium.
+It not only enables the construction of entirely new metal parts but also allows for the addition of material onto existing parts, facilitating hybrid manufacturing applications.

 5. Material Jetting